 CPA (Certified Public Accountant) Subjects List: Year-wise Syllabus, Semesters & Books

 The Certified Public Accountant (CPA) examination comprises four sections.
 Each section is conducted for a duration of four hours long.
 The section assesses the associated skills and the representative tasks a newly licensed CPA will have to perform to be considered competent.
 The CPA syllabus is divided into four sections.
-Each section of the CPA examination consists of Multiple-Choice Questions (MCQs) which carry equal weightage.
+Each section of the CPA examination consists of Multiple-Choice Questions (MCQs) that carry equal weightage.

 Candidates can check the subjects below for the CPA examination